pauloamed/ICPC/README.md

 # Traning Repository
 Used:
  - Handbook of geometry for competitive programmers, Victor Lecomte
- - Cormen
+ - Introduction to Algorithms, ...
- - Competitive Programming
+ - Competitive Programming 3, ...
  - Wikipedia
  - Geek for geeks